StefH/ProxyInterfaceSourceGenerator/README.md

 ```

 #### :two: A Proxy class
-Which takes the external class in the constructor and wraps all properties and methods.
+Which takes the external class in the constructor and wraps all public properties, events and methods.

 ``` c#
 public class PersonProxy : IPerson